steipete/Aspects/README.md

 When to use Aspects
 -------------------
 Aspect-oriented programming (AOP) is used to encapsulate "cross-cutting" concerns.
-These are the kind of requirements that *cut-accross* many modules in your system, and so cannot be encapsulated using normal Object Oriented programming.
+These are the kind of requirements that *cut-accross* many modules in your system, and so cannot be encapsulated using normal object oriented programming.
 Some examples of these kinds of requirements:

 * *Whenever* a user invokes a method on the service client, security should be checked.
 * *Whenever* a user interacts with the store, a genius suggestion should be presented, based on their interaction.
 * *All* calls should be logged.

-If we implemented the above requirements using regular OO there'd be some drawbacks:
+If we implemented the above requirements using regular OOP there'd be some drawbacks:

-Good OO says a class should have a single responsibility, however adding on extra *cross-cutting* requirements means a class that is taking on other responsibilites.
-For example you might have a **StoreClient** that supposed to be all about making purchases from an online store.
+Good OOP says a class should have a single responsibility, however adding on extra *cross-cutting* requirements means a class that is taking on other responsibilites.
+For example you might have a **StoreClient** that is supposed to be all about making purchases from an online store.
 Add in some cross-cutting requirements and it might also have to take on the roles of logging, security and recommendations.
-This is not great:
+This is not great because:

 * Our StoreClient is now harder to understand and maintain.
-* These cross-cutting requirements are duplicated and spreading throughout our app.
+* These cross-cutting requirements are duplicated and spread throughout our app.

 AOP lets us modularize these cross-cutting requirements, and then cleanly identify all of the places they should be applied.
 As shown in the examples above cross-cutting requirements can be eithe technical or business focused in nature.